alfaarghya/Internal-Hackathon-Problem-Statements/README.md

 - Open to students from schools other than SST

 #### Presentation
-- Present a PowerPoint presentation or a prototype explaining the solution for the chosen problem statement
+- Every team must prepare a powerpoint presentation along with system flow chart or a Block diagram which is to be presented in physical mode in front of the table

 #### Additional Information
 - For queries or guidance, join the WhatsApp group mentioned in the circulated email.
 (NOTE: IT'S A MUST)